 The "Bed Inventory" report shows the number of licensed, approved, and enrolled beds for each facility and service area.
 The "Bed Utilization" report shows the average annual occupancy rate for the identified period for facilities and Service Areas.

-Health and fire-safety inspections with detailed and summary information about deficiencies found during the 3 most recent comprehensive inspections (conducted annually) and the last 3 years of complaint investigations are found on Nursing Home Compare website.
+Health and fire-safety inspections with detailed and summary information about deficiencies found during the three most recent comprehensive inspections (conducted annually) and the last three years of complaint investigations are found on the Medicare.gov Nursing Home Compare website.

-Nursing Home Compare allows consumers to compare information about nursing homes.
-It contains quality of care information on every Medicare- and Medicaid-certified nursing home in the country, including over 15,000 nationwide.
+Nursing Home Compare allows consumers to search for a nursing home based on location and compare the quality of care they provide and their staffing.
+Nursing Home Compare has detailed information about every Medicare and Medicaid-certified nursing home in the country.